Etienereum/OrdenToken/README.md

-# OrdenToken
+# OrdenToken Sales

-To practically again  the experience of Tokenization on Ethereum.
-A full app with only truffle framework for the backend
+To practically again the experience in Tokenization on Ethereum.
+A Dapp with truffle framework for the backend/blockchain, React for the frontend and Web3js lib for connecting the frontend to the blockchain.